rangoo94/object-regexp/README.md

 ## How to install

-Package is available as `universal-lexer` in NPM, so you can use it in your project using `npm install universal-lexer` or `yarn add universal-lexer`
+Package is available as `object-regexp` in NPM, so you can use it in your project using `npm install object-regexp` or `yarn add object-regexp`

 ## What are requirements?